Robpol86/robpol86.com/docs/root_certificate_authority.rst

 to do these two steps:

 1. Install the public root certificate on client computers so they can trust your servers instead of getting SSL errors.
 2. Creating an SSL certificate to install on your web servers (router admin pages, IPMI interfaces, etc.).
+For more info see: `Issuing Server Certificates`_

 For the former you'll want to export the ``certs/ca.cert.pem`` file and install it on client computers/devices.
+For
+example:

-For example the **Keychain Access** app in OS X can install that file in the System keychain (not System Roots), an you'll need to manually set the trust to "Always Trust".
-You may also have to restart web browsers (or just reboot) to get rid of SSL errors.
+* OS X: The **Keychain Access** app can install that file in the System keychain (not System Roots), an you'll need to manually set the trust to "Always Trust" (ou may also have to restart web browsers or just reboot to get rid of SSL errors).
+* Fedora/CentOS/RHEL: Copy that file to ``/etc/pki/ca-trust/source/anchors/`` and then run ``sudo update-ca-trust``.

 Instructions for exporting this file is available in the `Bridging the Air Gap`_ section below.

-For the ladder you'll have to scroll down to the `Issuing Server Certificates`_ section for more information.

 Frequent Tasks
 ==============